Si Phan Don: Laos’ River Island Archipelago

-The landlocked country of Laos might not have an ocean, but Laos surely has islands!
-The south of Laos houses one of the most spectacular natural attractions one can find on the route of the mighty Mekong: Si Phan Don, more commonly known as The 4000 Islands.
-This is a beautiful region where the Mekong becomes a vast inland sea of flowing water dissecting the land into thousands of small islets.
+While Laos may be landlocked, the south of the country is home to one of the most spectacular natural attractions you’ll find along the mighty Mekong River that passes through Laos: Si Phan Don, which translates as ‘4000 Islands’ is a beautiful region where the Mekong becomes a vast inland sea of flowing water, carving the land into a riverine archipelago of tiny islets.

-The Mekong River, stretching 4350 km from its headwaters in the Himalayan foothills to its broad river delta and touching six different countries, is no doubt one of world’s most important rivers.
-After approximately three quarters of its journey to the South China Sea, the river spreads over a broad floodplain to the incredible width of 14 km at Si Phan Don in the green season.
+The Mekong River, which stretches 4,350 km from its headwaters in the Himalayan foothills to the Vietnam Delta, touches six different countries and is no doubt one of world’s mightiest watercourses.
+After approximately three quarters of its journey to the South China Sea, the river begins to spread over a broad floodplain – opening up to an incredible width of 14 km at Si Phan Don in the green season.

 Don Khong and Don Khone are the only islands that offer accommodations.
-Each is a good base from which to explore many other small islands and highlights of the river itself.
-There are boat rides to view the endangered Irrawaddy dolphins and Khone Phapeng Falls, the biggest waterfalls in Southeast Asia.
+Each is a good base from which to explore many other small islands and places of interest along the Mekong.
+There are boat rides to see the Irrawaddy dolphins and Khone Phapeng Falls – a succession of impassable rapids that gave rise to the first railway in Laos, built by the French to bypass the falls and enable vessels, freight and passengers to travel along the Mekong.

-Our excellent local Lao guides are eager to share their inheritance with your clients.
-For more information about Si Phan Don (The 4,000 Islands) and the beautiful Khone Phapeng waterfalls, please leave your contact information in form below.
+Our excellent local Laotian guides are eager to share their inheritance with your clients.
+For more information about Si Phan Don and the beautiful Khone Phapeng Falls, please contact email@example.com or information in yellow box below.